metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_cluster_v1beta1_manifest.md

 Required:

-- `retention_period` (String) RetentionPeriod for the stored metrics Note VictoriaMetrics has data/ and indexdb/ folders metrics from data/ removed eventually as soon as partition leaves retention period reverse index data at indexdb rotates once at the half of configured retention period https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#retention
+- `retention_period` (String) RetentionPeriod for the stored metrics Note VictoriaMetrics has data/ and indexdb/ folders metrics from data/ removed eventually as soon as partition leaves retention period reverse index data at indexdb rotates once at the half of configured [retention period](https://docs.victoriametrics.com/Single-server-VictoriaMetrics/#retention)

 Optional:

+- `cluster_domain_name` (String) ClusterDomainName defines domain name suffix for in-cluster dns addresses aka .cluster.local used by vminsert and vmselect to build vmstorage address
 - `cluster_version` (String) ClusterVersion defines default images tag for all components. it can be overwritten with component specific image.tag value.
 - `image_pull_secrets` (Attributes List) ImagePullSecrets An optional list of references to secrets in the same namespace to use for pulling images from registries see https://kubernetes.io/docs/concepts/containers/images/#referring-to-an-imagepullsecrets-on-a-pod (see [below for nested schema](#nestedatt--spec--image_pull_secrets))
 - `license` (Attributes) License allows to configure license key to be used for enterprise features.
 Using license key is supported starting from VictoriaMetrics v1.94.0.
-See: https://docs.victoriametrics.com/enterprise.html (see [below for nested schema](#nestedatt--spec--license))
+See [here](https://docs.victoriametrics.com/enterprise) (see [below for nested schema](#nestedatt--spec--license))
 - `paused` (Boolean) Paused If set to true all actions on the underlying managed objects are not going to be performed, except for delete actions.
 - `replication_factor` (Number) ReplicationFactor defines how many copies of data make among distinct storage nodes
 - `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run the VMSelect, VMStorage and VMInsert Pods.